Skip to main content Stay Informed!

 AAMPO Title VI and Related Statutes Nondiscrimination Statement:

-The Alamo Area Metropolitan Planning Organization (AAMPO), as a recipient of Federal funding and under Title VI of the Civil Rights Act and related statutes, ensures that no person shall on the grounds of race, religion, color, national origin, sex, age or disability be excluded from participation in, denied benefits of, or otherwise discriminated against by any AAMPO program or activity.
+The Alamo Area Metropolitan Planning Organization, as a recipient of federal financial assistance and under Title Vl of the Civil Rights Act of 1964 and related statutes, ensures that no person shall on the grounds of race, religion, color, national origin, sex, age, or disability be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any Agency programs or activities.

 Limited English Proficiency (LEP)